RevathiSaikam9/Ola_analysis/README.md

 ## Key Insights

 * Peak ride bookings occur during morning and evening commute hours.
-* Some locations generate significantly higher ride demand.
+* Certain locations generate significantly higher ride demand.
 * A noticeable percentage of rides are cancelled by either drivers or customers.
 * Revenue varies depending on ride type and time of day.